radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/01-monitoring.md

 ### Email Alert Settings

 If you would like to receive email alerts, configure the SMTP settings on the Main Control Panel (associated with the leader node if deployed in a cluster) > Settings Tab > Monitoring section > Email Alerts Settings.
+If SSL is not used, StartTLS with TLS v1.3 is used.

 ![An image showing ](Media/Image1.29.jpg)